List of The Dumping Ground characters: Floss Guppy

 In "The Barbecue", when Lily tells Carmen that she's moving down to Brighton with her family, to run her step-mum's sister's cafe by the seaside, Carmen kicks Bailey's football quite hard in anger which breaks Johnny's bedroom window.
 Carmen escapes from the scene, but Bailey hears the window smash and runs to the window.
 Johnny looks outside his window and sees Bailey standing there.
 As it's Bailey's football and Johnny and Bailey have a strong rivalry, Johnny automatically accuses Bailey, as does everyone else.
 Carmen is afraid to confess, but doesn't know that Floss saw her doing it.
-Later, Mike rings the insurance company to get the window replaced, but when he lets slip that it wasn't an accident, he is told that it's criminal damage.
-But Mike did not have any intention of involving the police in the situation, and while Mike was on the phone to the insurance company, May-Li was on the other phone at the same time to a repair company to replace to the broken window, and she was told that it could cost a lot of money.
+Later, Mike rings the insurance company to have the window replaced, but when he lets slip that it wasn't an accident, he is told that it's criminal damage.
+But Mike did not have any intention of involving the police in the situation, and while Mike was on the phone to the insurance company, May-Li was on the other phone at the same time to a repair company to replace to the broken window, and she was told that it could be expensive.
 Johnny was in the office at the time and was present to hear everything, and decided to call the police himself in private.
 Before Lily's goodbye barbecue started there was a knock at the door, Mo answered it and was alarmed to see two policemen.
 They came to arrest Bailey to question him about the window incident.
 Carmen, again too scared to own up just watched Bailey get arrested and taken to the police station.
-Later, Floss went to see Carmen in her bedroom to ask if she could look at the "silver dog" (a jewellery locket chain Lily gave to Carmen as a goodbye present, and it looked like Shadow, Lily's dog, although one two many legs and Lily joked.) again, but as Carmen was not in the mood to talk, she told Floss to get out, but Floss interrupted her saying that she saw Carmen smash the window and that she wouldn't tell anyone, if Carmen gave her the silver dog.
-Carmen, although not wanting too, gave Floss the necklace to keep her quiet, and told her to get out.
+Later, Floss went to see Carmen in her bedroom to ask if she could look at the "silver dog" (a jewellery locket chain Lily gave to Carmen as a goodbye present, and it looked like Shadow, Lily's dog, although one two many legs and Lily joked.) again, but as Carmen was not in the mood to talk, she told Floss to leave, but Floss interrupted her saying that she saw Carmen smash the window and that she wouldn't tell anyone, if Carmen gave her the silver dog.
+Carmen, although not wanting too, gave Floss the necklace to keep her quiet, and told her to leave.
 During the barbecue while Lily was taking pictures of everyone, she noticed Floss was wearing the charm necklace she gave to Carmen.
 Floss told Lily that Carmen said she hated it and gave it to Floss.
 Lily went to find Carmen to ask why, and Carmen ended up telling Lily what she did, and that she was the one who smashed the window.
 Lily is shocked and appalled at Carmen, and says that Bailey was arrested and that Carmen just sat and watched it happen.
 Carmen then decides to storm off and tell Mike to take her to the police station as she was the one who smashed the window.
-Later in the garden, May-Li takes Floss to Lily to apologise and give back the necklace to Lily.
+Later in the garden, May-Li takes Floss to Lily to apologise and return the necklace to Lily.
 Lily forgives Floss and says for her to give her a sorry expression on her face for a picture.